Azathioprine (Imuran)

 Azathioprine is an immunosuppressant drug used to prevent the rejection of transplanted organs, in the treatment of some cancers and also in the treatment of conditions such rheumatoid arthritis, lupus and hepatitis.
 In MS, studies suggest that azathioprine reduces relapse rate and slows down disability progression.

-How is azathioprine given?
+How azathioprine is taken

-Side effects and contraindications
+Side effects

-Although generally well tolerated, side effects can include severe nausea, severe anaemia or leucopenia (a decrease in the number of white blood cells in the blood) and liver damage.
-Careful monitoring of blood count and liver function is required during treatment.
-There is also an increased risk of developing cancer if the drug is taken long-term, though short-term use (less than five years) is not associated with a significantly increased risk.
+Your doctors will monitor your blood cells and liver function during treatment.
+There is also an increased risk of developing cancer if azathioprine is taken long-term, though short-term use (less than five years) is not associated with a significantly increased risk.

 Find out more